 The aim of nut anaphylaxis management is to clearly identify the culprit nut by skin testing, RAST testing or provocation testing.
 Once identified, strict avoidance is the main strategy – Patients are particularly at risk when eating out in restaurants, at children’s birthday parties, school dinners and processed ready to eat warm up meals from supermarkets.
 Holidays to Thailand and Far East are particularly fraught as nuts make up a major part of the diet in these countries.
 Nut allergy support groups can be particularly helpful and supportive.
 The Anaphylaxis Campaign has been excellent in this regard.
 While a dieticians input on food label reading and avoidance will be invaluable.
 All nut allergic patients and especially those with anaphylaxis should be fitted with a Medic Alert bracelet, clearly identifying the nature of their allergy.

-Nut allergic patients should always have an in-date Epipen adrenaline auto-injector available.
+Nut allergic patients should always have an in-date Epipen or Jext adrenaline auto-injector available.
 We usually recommend one at home and one in the workplace.
 The patient should be familiar with how to use it and use it early in anaphylaxis when it is most effective.
 The patient should also carry oral antihistamine such as Piriton 8mg and Prednisilone 40mg.
 The withdrawal of the adrenaline inhaler- Medihaler Epi was a tragic loss to anaphylaxis management.